ipfs/kubo/docs/experimental-features.md

 ---

 ## Client mode DHT routing
-Allows the dht to be run in a mode that doesnt serve requests to the network, saving bandwidth.
+Allows the dht to be run in a mode that doesn't serve requests to the network, saving bandwidth.

 ### State